The Stages of the Agile Software Development Life Cycle

 From there, select team members to work on the project and allocate resources.
 Create a timeline or a swimlane process map in Lucidchart to delineate responsibilities and clearly show when certain work needs to be completed for the duration of the sprint.

-For example, our product team created the following diagram to visualize how the team would implement the Print & Ship feature for Lucidpress, Lucidchart’s sister product.
+For example, our product team created the following diagram to visualize how the team would implement the Print & Ship process for a business.
 The columns show each team member’s workload, and the rows show the work completed during each sprint.

 Once a team has defined requirements for the initial sprint based on stakeholder feedback and requirements, the work begins.
 UX designers and developers begin work on their first iteration of the project, with the goal of having a working product to launch at the end of the sprint.
 Remember, the product will undergo various rounds of revisions, so this first iteration might only include the bare minimum functionality.
 The team can and will have additional sprints to expand upon the overall product.